JakovTomasic/no-headache.nix/doc/dev.md

 The main devshell is the devshell used for developing this project itself, as well as changing and using custom configuration.
 When entering devshell in flake, the flake copies the whole project directory (only git files) to the nix store.

-You can get that path with `absPath = self.outPath;`.
 When in the shell, you can print this with `nohead path`

+Use `nix develop` (or `nix --extra-experimental-features nix-command --extra-experimental-features flakes develop`) to enter shell with `nohead`.

 Changing main devshell:
 When you change anything from the main dev shell, you need to exit the current shell and re-enter it.
 That’ll trigger a rebuild.
-On a build, all files are copied to nix store and used there, so changing e.g. default.nix won’t take effect until you rebuild the shell.
+On a build, all files are copied to nix store and used there, so changing e.g. `build.nix` file won’t take effect until you rebuild the shell.

+Note: the project uses nix flakes, meaning it won't recognize any files that aren't added into git repo.

+Note: `nohead init` uses the `user/flake.nix` which fetches `src/build.nix` file from the GitHub.
+For local development, you want to change that to point to your local file - just replace `"${no-headache}/src/build.nix"` with something like `./path/to/local/build.nix` (after `nohead init`).

 ## Basic run